 Continue building your network and relationships using the CRC networking resources.

-Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using LinkedIn and UB Career Connector Network.
-(Career Connector is currently under construction.
-It is expected to be back online in fall of 2022.)
+Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using LinkedIn and your personal and professional network.

-Attend on-campus job fairs and networking events within the community, such as the Summer Jobs and Internship Fair (organized by UB Career Design Center).
+Attend on-campus job fairs and networking events within the community.
 However, do not rely solely on on-campus interviewing for full-time positions.

 Continue to research and identify a list of companies to target for full-time job opportunities.
 Go directly to company websites for information about how to submit your résumé.
 Conduct a targeted direct mail/email campaign to companies of interest.
 Also, network with fellow students, faculty and alumni, as well as friends and family.
 Understand when each company on your list recruits college grads for new positions.